 - The contrast range during partial phases is large and will push your camera sensor to its limit.

-- During totality, the Moon can be as much as 19 stops dimmer than when full meaning long shutter times.
+- The Moon can be as much as 19 stops dimmer during totality than when full, meaning long shutter times.

 - The motion of the Moon begs for tracking due to the long exposures needed during totality.

-Viewers in the Western Hemisphere were treated to a Total Lunar Eclipse on January 20th – 21st, 2019.
-While not an exceedingly rare occurrence, a total lunar eclipse is still special enough you should to get out and enjoy it.
-If you missed that one, you will have to wait until May 15th – 16th, 2022 for your next chance to see one from the western hemisphere.
-(The next total lunar eclipse after this is on May 26th, 2021 but you’ll have to be in the Pacific and eastern Australia.)
+While not an exceedingly rare occurrence, a lunar eclipse is still special enough you should get out and enjoy it.
+So if you miss it, you will have to wait until May 15th – 16th, 2022, for your next chance.
+You’ll have to be in Europe, Africa, and the Americas to see it.